henrikmelin/h3ppy/README.md

 The shape of a H<sub>3</sub><sup>+</sup> spectrum is determined by a number of parameters

-* Temperature - the intensity of the H<sub>3</sub><sup>+</sup> spectral lines are an exponential function of the temperature.
+* `Temperature` - the intensity of the H<sub>3</sub><sup>+</sup> spectral lines are an exponential function of the temperature.
 Typical ranges for the ionosphere's of the giant planets are 400 (Saturn) to 1500 K (Jupiter).
-* Column integrated H<sub>3</sub><sup>+</sup> density - this is the number of ions along the line of sight.
+* `density` - the column integrated H<sub>3</sub><sup>+</sup> density, this is the number of ions along the line of sight vector.
-* Spectral line width (sigma) - how broad the spectral lines?
+* `sigma-0` - spectral line width (sigma)
-* Wavelength offset from the rest wavelength.
+* `offset-0` - wavelength offset from the rest wavelength.
 Doppler shift and wavelength calibration errors can offset the wavelength scale.
-* Any background emission - could be a constant of polynomial offset from the zero level
+* `background-0` - A polynomial offset from the zero intensity level of the spectrum

+The code below generate an example spectrum:

 ```python
 import h3ppy